tahir48/Realtime-YOLO-Monster-Detection-With-Non-Max-Supression/README.md

 The reason I work on this game is that, I really enjoy playing this game (Even if i have chance to play only 4,5 hours a week) and I admire developers and designers of this game.
 This game has a philosophy, not realy that straightforward as if it is only kill hunters, take the reward and go to the exit.

 ## Table of Contents
-* 1. Introduction
+1. Introduction
-* 2. Corretly Classified Samples
+2. Some of the Corretly Classified Samples
-* 3. Misclassified Samples
+3. Some of the Misclassified Samples
-* 4. Final Remarks
+4. Final Remarks